Some notable buildings around Colac

 Duff's Cafe, Colac

 Corner of Dennis and Gellibrand Streets.
 Built in 1870 as the Lodge Hall for the Independent Order of Oddfellows.
 Later used as a community hall, then occupied by panel beaters before being restored in 1999 as Duff's Restaurant.
-The restaurant was sold in 2009 and the new owners gutted the previously restored interior, although the exterior remains intact.
+The restaurant was sold in 2009 and renamed Oddfellow's Restaurant.
+The new owners gutted the previously restored interior, although the exterior remains intact.

 Colac Railway Station